mrcsantos1/pySEP/README.md

 All others libraries used in this code are Python builtins.

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

-All versions of this package are "committed" and are available on my [GitHub](https://github.com/mrcsantos1/loadflowNR-Package)
+All versions of this package are "committed" and are available on my [GitHub](https://github.com/mrcsantos1/pySEP)

 ## Author